johncoleman83/advent-of-code/README.md

 ## Usage

+Run my code in your preferred IDE, or using Leiningen, type `-$ lein run #` into terminal.
+NOTE: `#` refers to the "Day number" from AOC (e.g. `-$ lein run 3` will run day # 3 solution).
-Run my code using input .txt files and output will reveal solutions to Advent of Code Problems
+Code uses .txt files as input, the output will reveal solutions to AOC Problems.

 ## License